-Margan Top is a high mountain pass at an elevation of 3.696m (12,125ft) above the sea level, located in Anantnag district in the Indian state of Jammu and Kashmir.
+Margan Top is a high mountain pass at an elevation of 3.696m (12,125ft) above the sea level, located south of Anantnag district in the Indian state of Jammu and Kashmir.

-It still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
+Located in south Kashmir's Himalayan area, the area is desolate and fearsome.
 This adventurous road connects the remote and inaccessible Valley of Warwan and Marwah to Vailoo Anantnag.
-Due to inaccessibility and militancy Warwan Valley used to be referred to as the valley of death.
+Due to inaccessibility and militancy Warwan Valley used to be referred to as the Valley of Death.
 With military presence the area has become comparatively safe now.